Apurva0109/nd00333_AZMLND_C2/README.md

   * Numeric: Impute missing values, cluster distance, the weight of evidence.
   * DateTime: Several features such as day, seconds, minutes, hours, etc.
   * Text: Bag of words, pre-trained Word embedding, text target encoding.
+* When we are not using AutoML, we can manually pick out features that are most important to our prediction.
+We can consider using a library such as Boruta, which works well with a classification problem, to identify weak and/or irrelevant features that can be discarded.